Duluth, GA Dog Bite Attorney

 What Should You Do If You’ve Been Bitten By An Animal?

-If you are bitten by a dog or any other animal you are unfamiliar with, it is critical to try to determine who owns the dog.
+If you are bitten by a dog or any animal you are unfamiliar with, it is critical to try to determine who owns the dog.
 Attempt to locate the dog’s owner so that you may inquire about the dog’s vaccination history.

-Victims of dog bites may be entitled to compensation for their personal injuries in Duluth, but this is never a given.
+Dog bite victims may be entitled to compensation for their personal injuries in Duluth, but this is never a given.
 You must take the time to acquire evidence at the scene of the bite that can be utilized to develop your case to receive compensation.
 If anyone was there during the incident, please be sure to get their contact information.
 This will make it easy to contact them afterward and learn what they have to say.
 Make careful to photograph any obvious injuries incurred during the attack.